.png)

 Our Therapy Approach

-Supports the brain in reprocessing painful memories so they no longer carry the same emotional intensity.
-EMDR is effective for trauma, loss, and distressing experiences.
+EMDR helps the brain reprocess painful memories so they lose their emotional intensity.
+It’s a powerful approach for clients healing from trauma, loss, or distressing life experiences.

 Cognitive Behavioral Therapy (CBT)